 If you receive CAM that is not considered an integral part of the total treatment program inside the Norwegian health care system, you are noteligible for compensation or help from the The Norwegian System of Patient Injury Compensation (NPE) in the case of maltreatment or injury.

 For all such cases where the CAM treatment is providedoutside the health care system, you most likely have go to a civil lawsuit against the CAM provider to get compensation.
-Note that insurance for such claims are only required for CAM providers who are listed in The Brønnøysund Register Centre.
+Note that insurance for such claims are only required for CAM providers who are listed in the Voluntary Register of Complementary Practitioners.